rachelhollis/election_analysis/README.md

 ![resources/candidate_results](resources/candidate_results.jpg)

-- Similar to the county analysis, the percentage of votes each candidate received in lines 129 - 141
+- Similar to the county analysis, the percentage of votes each candidate received was calculated in lines 129 - 141
   - Charles Casper Stockham: 23.0% of the total vote
   - Diana DeGetter: 73.8% of the total vote
   - Raymon Anthony Doane: 3.1% of the total vote